 However, going into business with friends is a bad idea – either taking business from them or giving them your business in some way.

-What eventually always happens is you are expected to make compromises and concessions because you are “friends” and those compromises usually involve you not getting paid.
+What eventually happens is you are expected to make compromises and concessions because you are “friends” or “family” and those compromises involve you getting shafted on some level.

-By all means, feel free to do your friends a cheap favor but remember you are a newly self-employed person with irregular income.
+By all means, feel free to do your friends a discounted favor but remember you are a self-employed person with irregular income.

-Perhaps doing favours isn’t a good idea if you plan to remain in business for any length of time.
+Perhaps doing favors isn’t a good idea if you plan to remain in business for any length of time.

 2. Avoid Get Rich Quick Schemes